Flowers & Landscaping

 How to Plant Geraniums

-It's best (and easiest) to start with young plants.
+It's best (and easiest) to start with young plants, like the premium quality geraniums from the Miracle-Gro® Brilliant Blooms collection*.
 Both annual and perennial geraniums thrive in warmth, so wait to plant in spring until after all danger of frost has passed.
 You can also plant perennial geraniums in the fall, as soon as the summer heat breaks.
 In regions with mild winters, try planting perennial geraniums from late fall to early spring.

 Plant size for geraniums varies by type, with plants growing from 4 to 48 inches tall and 6 to 36 inches wide.
 Check plant tags to determine the proper spacing for your geranium type.
 If you're planting geraniums into containers, use a pot that's at least 10 inches across for annual geraniums, or at least 12 inches across for perennial geraniums.